ppizarror/pygame-menu/docs/_source/create_menu.rst

 Display a menu
 --------------

-The :ref:`First steps` chapter shows the way to execute the menu in the application, which lets `pygame-menu` manage the event loop by calling the :py:meth:`Menu.mainloop` :
+The :ref:`First steps` chapter shows the way to display the menu, this method lets `pygame-menu` managing the event loop by calling the :py:meth:`Menu.mainloop` :

 .. code-block:: python
     :emphasize-lines: 6